-Assessment Task: Behavioural Change Project
+Assessment Task 3: Behavioural Change Project

-SPECIFIC CRITERIA (-) - --≻ (+) Understanding of ABA and the key concepts involved understanding of the task and its relationship to relevant areas of theory, research and practice clarity and accuracy in use of key terms and concepts in ABA Depth of response to the task depth of understanding of key ABA concepts and issues explicitly raised during the course and in your follow up readings. depth of analysis of target population and their strengths and weaknesses depth of behaviour change project (are all components included/addressed?) +-+ Familiarity with and relevance of professional and research literature used to support response range of research and professional literature on ABA theory to support response Structure and organization of response appropriateness of overall structure of data collection and intervention clarity and coherence of organisation, including use of section headings and summaries to enhance readability Presentation of response according to appropriate academic and linguistic conventions clarity, consistency and appropriateness of writing conventions clarity and consistency in the format of the plan clarity and appropriateness of sentence structure, vocabulary use, spelling, punctuation and word length $\bot$ GENERAL COMMENTS/RECOMMENDATIONS FOR NEXT TIME
+SPECIFIC CRITERIA (-) - > ((+) Understanding of ABA and the key concepts involved understanding of the task and its relationship to relevant areas of theory, research and practice clarity and accuracy in use of key terms and concepts in ABA Depth of response to the task depth of understanding of key ABA concepts and issues explicitly raised during the course and in your follow up readings. depth of analysis of target population and their strengths and weaknesses depth of behaviour change project (are all components included/addressed?)
+Familiarity with and relevance of professional and research literature used to support response range of research and professional literature on ABA theory to support response Structure and organization of response appropriateness of overall structure of data collection and intervention clarity and coherence of organisation, including use of section headings and summaries to enhance readability Presentation of response according to appropriate academic and linguistic conventions consistent use of APA 7th ed. for formatting, headings, citations, references clarity, consistency and appropriateness of writing conventions clarity and consistency in the format of the plan clarity and appropriateness of sentence structure, vocabulary use, spelling, punctuation and word length GENERAL COMMENTS/RECOMMENDATIONS FOR NEXT TIME

-Lecturer Date
+Lecturer: Date: